jacobobryant/biff/slate/source/index.html.md

 **3. Create an image**

 Run `./task build-image`.
 It'll take 3-5 minutes.
-The command will write the new image ID to `config/task.env`, for example:
+Some of the output will be red; this is (probably) OK.
+If successful, the command will write the new image ID to `config/task.env`, for example:

 ```shell